Community Health Advisor

 • Health Environment Interventions: Identifying concrete interventions related to water, sanitation and hygiene in households and schools, and various other health topics

 Peace Corps Madagascar promotes gender awareness and girls’ education and empowerment.
-You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
+You will receive training on gender challenges in Madagascar and you will have the opportunity to implement gender-related activities that are contextually appropriate.
 During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
 As part of your work, you will also report on these efforts and their impact.

 • Bachelor of Arts/Bachelor of Science degree in any field